hwhelchel/authentication-and-authorization/README.md

 3. An existing user can SignIn
 4. If a user is not signed in, they only see a welcome message on the home page.
 5. If a user is signed in, they can see all users on the home page.
-6. A user can SignOut using the provided `delete` route which is from a hidden field in the form.
+6. A user can SignOut using a `delete` route
-7. A helper method `current_user`  returns the current signed in user and is used to display appropriate SignIn / SignOut portions of the view.
-(This logic is already implemented in the view - you just need to finish the helper method).
+7. A helper method `current_user`  returns the current signed-in user and is used to display appropriate SignIn / SignOut portions of the view.

 ### Release 1: Validation (optional)